MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgGroupEventExtension.md

 You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
 The table in the Permissions section lists the resources that support open extensions.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupEventExtension](/powershell/module/Microsoft.Graph.Beta.Calendar/New-MgBetaGroupEventExtension?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)